sql-formatter-org/sql-formatter/docs/tabulateAlias.md

 Caveats:

-Does not work when option `multilineLists: "never"` is used.
+Does not work when option `multilineLists: "avoid"` is used.

 ### tabulateAlias: false